Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Pool Interest Accounting Math

-GoodGhosting Protocol v2 introduces better fairness in terms of interest and reward generation for winners.
+HaloFi (prev.
+GoodGhosting) Protocol v2 introduces better fairness in terms of interest and reward generation for winners.

 In V2 there are 2 phases of the game, **deposit rounds** & the **waiting round**, so there are different accounting mechanisms for both phases.